spehnm/anki-de-law-lookup/README.md

 This Anki addon automatically looks up legal references in German law texts and opens the corresponding webpage when a specific shortcut - by default `#` - is pressed during card review.
 The addon uses a tokenizer to identify legal references in the front text of a card and opens the corresponding law section on gesetze-im-internet.de.
 It uses the citation guideline by the German Federal Administrative Court.

-## Disclaimer
-Currently, the launch version does only work on Windows.
-I'm fixing a bug appearing at least on macOS.
-I don't got further information about other linux distros.

 ## Features (mind that this is the launch version)

 - Identifies legal references in German legal texts, if you followed the German Federal Administrative Court citation style.